-Course Course Course Title Course Type No. of Credits No. Theory Practical Total 19MPSC303 Psychology of Sports Coaching C - 10 4 0 4 Learning Objectives To provide students with knowledge and skil To assist students in analyzing the principles psychology in relation to individual and team To assist students in understand the applicati sport settings lls related to s and practices a sports. ons of sport p ports coachir s of sports cos sychology, a ng. aching and spor nd to apply it ir rts 1 real
+Course Course Title Course No. of Credits No. Course Title Type Theory Practical Total 19MPSC303 Psychology of Sports Coaching C - 10 4 0 4 Learning Objectives To provide students with knowledge and sk To assist students in analyzing the principle psychology in relation to individual and tea To assist students in understand the applica sport settings s and practice m sports. es of sports co oaching and spo